- Introduction: Your Child’s Birth Certificate

 You may make corrections by contacting the clerk of the city or town in which the birth occurred.
 Also, the Vermont Department of Health will send you a Notification of Birth Registration approximately three months after your child’s birth.
 This is not the actual birth certificate, but it shows the basic information that appears on the birth certificate.
 If you find a mistake, cross it out, print in the correct information, sign the form and return it to the Health Department or to the clerk of the city or town in which the birth took place.
 The corrections will then be made for you.

 ALL CORRECTIONS MUST BE MADE BEFORE THE CHILD IS 6 MONTHS OLD.
-After that time, changes can be made only by order of the Probate Court.
+After that time, changes can be made only by order of the probate division of the superior court of the district in which the child was born.

 Obtaining a Certified Copy of a Birth Certificate